realyze/realyze.github.io/1718/README.md

 ## Usage
 1. Open `index.html` in your browser.
-2. Enter rules into the rule box (a sequence of LRUD letter describing which direction should the ant go when it encounters a previously visited spot).
+2. Enter ant rules (a sequence of LRUD letters)
-3. Press "start"
+3. Press "g" to go!
 4. ???
 5. PROFIT